paulpierre/twig/README.md

 twig.py is a tool that helps web3 marketers find very engaged users within a commmunity's twitter profile.

-"Twig" is a portmanteau of "Twitter" and "Pig".
+> ℹ️ "Twig" is a portmanteau of "Twitter" and "Pig".
 [Truffle pigs or hogs](https://en.wikipedia.org/wiki/Truffle_hog) are domesticated animals used for finding truffle mushrooms.
 Twig surfaces a Twitter account's most engaged and therefore valuable users.

 ### 🔥 Features
 - 🗓️ **Date ranger filter** - Support for date ranges for when a target account's tweets were posted